United confirms electrical problem on second 787 in its fleet

 Earlier this month, the U.S. Federal Aviation Administration told airlines to make immediate checks of fuel line couplings on the 787 to ensure that they were not leaking.
 The order came after the agency received notice that two 787s had developed leaks that could cause them to run out of fuel or catch fire.

 Through November, Boeing had delivered 38 of its 787s.
 United is the only U.S. carrier that has put the jet into service.
-Other carries flying the jet include launch customer All Nippon Airways Co Ltd, Japan Airlines Co Ltd , LOT Polish Airlines and LAN Airlines of Chile.
+Other carriers flying the jet include launch customer All Nippon Airways Co Ltd (9202.T), Japan Airlines Co Ltd (9201.T), LOT Polish Airlines and LAN Airlines of Chile.